Students of the MA African Studies. Others after consultations with the instructor

 exchange of assessments

-A selection of articles.
-The reading list for the course will be put on blackboard three weeks before the course starts
+Will follow; the reading for the course will be put on brightspace three weeks before the course starts

 Registration Studeren à la carte and Contractonderwijs